john-itcsolutions/cheirrs/README.md

 .. now, `\dt` should reveal a full set of 600+ tables in 2 categories: 1) accounting_<xyz> and 2) uc_<uvw> ('uc_' for use_case)

-Identical results will appear for:
+Fewer results will appear for:

 `set search_path to cheirrs_oseer;`